 The Society also collects and publishes music for the clarsach and was, in fact, first in the field to do this for members, when such arrangements and compositions were very few.
 The Society now publishes 40+ folios, which are available to all.
 Further information is available on the Society’s website.

 An Annual Scholarship is offered to members to help with the cost of tuition where there is a need.

 To encourage original music for clarsach, the annual Young Composer Award has been set up by The Clarsach Society, the prize to include a cash award and the premier performance of the winning entry at the Edinburgh International Harp Festival.
-The winner of the 2017 award will be announced, the prize presented at the concert on Sunday, 2nd April.
+The winner of the 2018 award will be announced, and the prize presented at the festival.

 If you would like to become member and help further the work of the Society, or just know more about us, visit The Clarsach Society Information Desk at the Festival Hub in the main building, open daily between 9am and 5pm.